TLDR… what’s the lowdown?

-If this is happening – the effectiveness of your contraceptive pill could be impacted – you may need to bring in another measure to prevent pregnancy.
+Loose stools or vomiting can affect the effectiveness of birth control pills – you may need to bring in another measure to prevent pregnancy.

 The NHS guidelines for when your pill is likely to be effected, and what to do include:

 - If you vomit within 2 hours of taking your contraceptive pill – the effectiveness has been compromised, as it probably didn’t have time to be absorbed properly

 - If you take another pill straight away, as long as you’re not sick again – you’ll still be protected against pregnancy

 - Take your next pill at the usual time